< Other entriesAPA 7 title page format example

 5. Course

-Prefix and course title (e.g., PSY 101: Introduction to Psychology).
+• Include the course prefix and title (e.g., PSY 101: Introduction to Psychology).

 6. Instructor name